WGBB

 WGBB (1240 AM) is a radio station licensed to Freeport, New York and serving Nassau County, New York.
-It is Long Island's oldest radio station, founded in 1924.
-It broadcasts the Chinese–language "Chinese Radio Network" and various English and Spanish language religious and ethnic brokered programming.
-The studio is located in Merrick, New York and its transmitter is located in Freeport, former location of the studio.
+Founded in 1924, it is Long Island's oldest radio station.

+WGBB broadcasts the Chinese–language "Chinese Radio Network" and various English and Spanish language religious and ethnic brokered programming.
+The studio is located in Merrick, New York and its transmitter site is located in Freeport, former location of the studio.

 History

-The Carman years (1923–1954)
+The Carman years (1924–1954)

-WGBB first signed-on the air December 13, 1923, as a 150-watt share-time outlet.
-The call letters were twisted into the slogan "Where Good Broadcasting Begins," but in actuality were sequentially assigned by the Commerce Department from an alphabetical list.
-Harry H. Carman, ham station operator 2EL, was creator and owner until his death in 1954.
-Carman was seriously injured in an auto accident just before Christmas 1953 and perished the following July.

-Initially WGBB transmitted on several frequencies: